zpainter/iassist/content/about/constitution-2005.md

-The Constitution of IASSIST may be amended by a two-thirds vote of the members on a mail ballot, such ballots to be undertaken between October and December of any calendar year, the results of such ballots to go into effect after the following year\'s annual meeting of the general Assembly, provided that:
+The Constitution of IASSIST may be amended by a two-thirds vote of the members on a mail ballot, such ballots to be undertaken between October and December of any calendar year, the results of such ballots to go into effect after the following year's annual meeting of the general Assembly, provided that:

 > **10.1** notice of the proposed amendments shall have been given in